codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 max-width="50%"
 %}

+The Git Trigger is comprised of the following settings:

+* *Trigger Name* - a freetext trigger name (required).
+* *Description* - a freetext description (optional).
+* *Repository* - you can select any repository even something different than the one that is used for the code checkout.
+* *Commit Checkbox* - if enabled will trigger this pipeline for any commit.
+* *PR Checkboxes* - various checkboxes for filtering the Pull request event.

 The commit checkbox (by default it is enabled) means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
 This includes commits on pull requests.

 The PR checkboxes mean that this pipeline will run only on the respective events that happen on a Pull Request.
 You can select multiple checkboxes to further fine-tune the exact event.
 If you are interested in all events, select the checkbox *Any Pull Request event*.

 >The individual Pull request checkboxes are available only for GitHub repositories.

+## Configure Filter Settings

+{% include image.html
+lightbox="true"
+file="/images/pipeline/triggers/configure-filter-settings.png"
+url="/images/pipeline/triggers/configure-filter-settings.png"
+alt="Configure Filter Settings"
+max-width="50%"
+%}

+* *Support pull request events from forks* - toggle that is useful for open source projects.
+* *Branch Field* - this is a regular expression and will only trigger for branches that match this naming pattern.
+* *PR Comment Field* - useful for open source projects.
+* *Pull Request Target* branch - this is a regular expression and will trigger only when a Pull request is created against any branch that matches it.
+* *Modified Files* - allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).

-### Pull request Target field and branch name
+### Pull Request Target Branch and Branch

-The Pull request target field allows you to trigger this pipeline only when the target of a Pull Request (i.e. where the pr is going to be merged at) matches the branch name regular expression.
+The Pull Request Target Branch field allows you to trigger this pipeline only when the target of a Pull Request (i.e. where the pr is going to be merged at) matches the branch name regular expression.
 Common examples for branch names would be `master` or `production`.

 This field has only meaning when a commit happens in the context of a pull request and in that case:

-1. The branch field will look at the branch that the commit is happening on
+1. The Branch field will look at the branch that the commit is happening on
-1. The PR target branch field will look at the branch is the PR is happening against
+1. The PR Target Branch field will look at the branch the PR is happening against

 For example, if you create a commit on a branch that is named `my-feature` which is currently part of PR against branch `staging` (i.e. somebody wants to merge `my-feature` **TO** `staging`) then: